 Avisar cuando un artículo se coloca en una zona de rotación que, de acuerdo a nuestros análisis, no es el mejor.
 Por ejemplo, puede suceder que el SGA decida colocar crema solar cerca de los muelles porque, de media, tiene una alta rotación pero, en invierno, la rotación de las cremas es muy baja, por lo que debería ser clasificada como de baja rotación.
 Esto permite una planificación futura mucho mejor.

-With our warehousing solution, the placement of articles can be optimized to highly reduce the anomalies and improve productivity, not only via BI dashboards that give this useful information, but also with connection to your WMS to automate decisions and, therefore, avoiding that a human has to create orders to move articles or decide the rotation.
+With our warehouse solution, the place where items are placed can be optimized to highly reduce the anomalies and improve productivity, not only via BI dashboards that give this useful information, but also with connection to your WMS to automate decisions and, therefore, avoiding that a human has to create orders to move articles or decide the rotation.

 Co-Founder & Director of Engineering at Hedyla